Hansik - Exploring Korea's True Flavor

 Bibimbap: Rice with nutrient-packed flavor

 Bibimbap, or cooked rice mixed with vegetables and sautéed beef, is one of the definitive Korean meals.
 There are three common beliefs about the origin of bibimbap.
 One theory is that it stemmed from the practice of mixing cooked rice with other dishes used for the ancestral rite of eumbok.
 Others say that bibimbap originated from mixing leftovers together as a midnight snack on Lunar New Year’s Eve.
 The last theory is that farmers out working the fields would each bring a portion of food to be mixed together for meals and divided it out evenly.

 Samgyetang: Rejuvenate yourself in summer

 Bulgogi: A sweet treat for a special day

 Bulgogi is prepared by marinating thin slices of beef in a sweet soy sauce mix before grilling them.
-Bulgogi is a high-class meal, only being served in the royal court and yangban (noble) households in the past.
+Bulgogi was originally a meal served in the royal court and yangban (noble) households in the past.
 Bulgogi originated from a dish called maekjeok.
 Maek was the name of the northeast region of China and a reference to Goguryeo, one of the earliest Korean kingdoms.
 Maekjeok is made with barbecued beef skewers, and according to folklore, evolved into present-day bulgogi through the introduction of grills, which made skewers obsolete.

 Naengmyeon: Cool and refreshing noodle soup

 Kimchi: Over 1,500 years of fermented tradition

 Kimchi is a fermented dish made with vegetables and a variety of seasoning ingredients.
 At the time when storage methods were not well-developed, kimchi was an important source of vitamins in the winter, when fresh vegetables were unavailable.
 There are over three hundred varieties, but when it was first made prior to the Three Kingdoms Period (AD 57-668), it required a very simple recipe of salting and storing napa cabbage in a ceramic container for fermentation.
 What was originally a simple salted pickle has now become a complex dish requiring assorted seasonings and varies according to climate, geographical conditions, local ingredients, methods of preparation, and preservation.

 Sundubu jjigae: The best source of protein